 Admitted prior to Autumn Quarter, 2016?

 Students admitted to the LEPP major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
 Students with questions about their major requirements should contact an IAS advisor.

 Law, Economics & Public Policy Learning Objectives

 The Law, Economics & Public Policy curriculum advances the four core IAS learning objectives.
-Students taking courses and/or majoring in Interdisciplinary Studies: Law, Economics & Public Policy:
+Students taking courses and/or majoring in Law, Economics & Public Policy: